smartdevicelink/sdl_evolution/proposals/nnnn-atf_build_using_cmake.md

 #### Build cmake responsibilities:

-  - Provide `all` target that will create atf binary
+  - Provide `all` target which will create atf binary

   - Provide `install` target that will install required files for running ATF to `CMAKE_INSTALL_PREFIX` variable